bednar/platform/query/docs/SPEC.md

 The execution of a query is separate and distinct from the execution of Flux the language.
 The input into the query engine is a query specification.

-The output of an Flux program is a query specification, which then may be passed into the query execution engine.
+The output of a Flux program is a query specification, which then may be passed into the query execution engine.

 ### Query specification

 A query specification consists of a set of operations and a set of edges between those operations.
 The operations and edges must form a directed acyclic graph (DAG).
+A query specification produces side effects when at least one of its operations produces side effects.

 #### Encoding